B-UMMI/Schema_Refinery/SchemaRefinery/docs/SchemaRefinery/Modules/DownloadAssemblies.rst

 ::

 For both databases the first step is to download the metadata of the assemblies in the chosen database.
 For the `NCBI` database, the entire metadata is downloaded and then filtering according to the input criteria.
 For the `ENA661K` database, a precompiled metadata table is used and filtered.
-Thsi precompiled table is based on an online database that might not have specific taxons.
+This precompiled table is based on an online database that might not have specific taxons.
 In that case we suggest using the NCBI database.

-After the metadata is filtered, the assemblies that pass the filtering are downloaded alongside their matedata.
+After the metadata is filtered, the assemblies that pass the filtering criteria are downloaded alongside their matadata.

 If the --nocleanup argument is not used the final output is the log file and the assemblies zip folder, where the assemblies and metadata will be stored.
-For an output with more complete metadata of the assemblies use the option --fetch-metadata, which will store in the output the biosamples IDs and metadata.
+For an output with more complete metadata of the assemblies use the option --fetch-metadata, which will store in the output the biosample IDs and metadata.

 Filtering criteria example
 --------------------------